 The authors also point out several challenges with the feature team approach…. which I really appreciated by the way.
 Common barriers include… concurrent access to code, shared responsibility for design, difficult to learn skills, and organizational structure.
 Their assertion is that with modern tooling these challenges can be overcome… but it could take years.

 I have to admit… this is clearly the most straightforward… and probably most effective way of organizing agile teams… but it makes some assumptions about your teams and your engineering practices.
-Like all assumptions, these need to validated.
+Like all assumptions, these need to be validated.
 For a complete treatment of the feature team concept, go find the book… it is a good read.

 Organize Around the Architecture

-A more controversial approach to scaling agile teams can be found in Leffingwell’s book “Scaling Software Agility”.
+A more controversial approach to scaling Agile teams can be found in Leffingwell’s book “Scaling Software Agility”.

 Leffingwell introduces the idea of a design/build/test component team.
 The component team shares many of the same attributes of the feature team in that it is small and contains all the skill-sets necessary to delivery the user story.
 Leffingwell’s component team is empowered, self-organized, and self-managing.
 In short, they are a typical Scrum team.
-But… and this is a big but… they are working on component features… not end user features.
+But… and this is a big but… they are working on component features… not end-user features.

 This is really the exact opposite of what is recommended by Larman and Vodde.
 A feature team would be made up of specializing generalists from each of the component teams.
-These specializing generalists would have collective responsibility for delivering the customer centric feature end to end.
+These specializing generalists would have collective responsibility for delivering the customer-centric feature end to end.
 Not quite the same as a component team, huh?
 I told you this was going to get interesting.

 Where Leffingwell is going… is that at some level of scale… on some projects (let your imagination run wild here)… the system WILL get big enough that a single Scrum team cannot contain enough specializing generalists to cover a single feature.
 In some systems… not all, but some… we are dealing with a systems of systems.
-Some organizations… some products… require a systems of system.
+Some organizations… some products… require systems of systems.